joeywu63/financial_planner/d1/product-and-planning.md

       * MentorCity provides a page of resources we should link to.
    * Cleared up meaning of "just-in time format" from the requirements.
       * It means to allow students receive information in a timely manner.
-      * For example, once they've receieved an interview offer, they should receive an email with perhaps a link to our product so they can find out about the related fees quickly.
+      * For example, once they've received an interview offer, they should receive an email with perhaps a link to our product so they can find out about the related fees quickly.
 They should also be informed of time frames, such as the set time frames for applying for MCAT.
    * Design-wise
       * Lauren will create design sketches.
    * Hosting